My Garden Zone Is

 Shade Trees are The Perfect Staple For Hot Dry Days

-Shade trees are essential and necessary.
+Shade trees are necessary.
 A shady place on a hot Tennessee day cannot be more welcome.
 Our TN plant nursery provides a complete section of shade trees to enhance your landscape’s leisure quality.
-If you are considering adding shade trees, we hope the following information proves helpful in making the right choice for your residential, commercial, or recreational land.
+If you consider adding shade trees, we hope the following information proves helpful in making the right choice for your residential, commercial, or recreational land.

 Can Shade Trees Cool Your Home or Business?